mqo00/mqo00.github.io/docs/_en_research/1-semantic.md

 | *R library ggplot was also used to aid the stimulus selection process.* |

-During my junior Fall, I worked with Dr. Bonnie Nozari on a similar project to study the differential effects of taxonomic and thematic word relations in picture naming task and the typing modality.
+During my junior Fall, I worked in Dr. Bonnie Nozari's [lab][Bonnie] on a similar project to study the differential effects of taxonomic and thematic word relations in picture naming task and the typing modality.
 Meanwhile, in my Parallel Distributed Processing class ([85-419/719][PDP]) taught by Dr. David Plaut, I implemented (using [Lens]), presented, and wrote a short paper on a simulation model on this task using a fully recurrent network.

- I’ve practiced and gained a lot of skills during these research experiences, including Python ([NLTK] library), R, [Gephi], [jspsych] javaScript, HTML, CSS, [Lens], and I also had some exposures to those tools that host online psychology experiment like Qualtrics, [psiTurk] and Amazon Mechanical Turk ([MTurk]).
+ I’ve practiced and gained a lot of skills during these research experiences, including Python ([NLTK] library), R, [Gephi], [jspsych] javaScript, HTML, CSS, [Lens], and I also had some exposures to those tools that host online psychology experiment like [Qualtrics], [psiTurk] and Amazon Mechanical Turk ([MTurk]).

 |![](/assets/images/semantic-typing-stimulus.png)|
 |:--:|